trueshpen/HWHL/QUICK-START.md

 ### 3. If It Doesn't Work

 **Check 1: Is the server running?**
-- Look at the `START-SERVER.bat` window
+- Look at the `scripts/start-server.bat` window
 - You should see: `Local: http://localhost:5173`
 - If you see errors, share them